k9targex/Faceit-Api/README.md

 ## About the Project

-Faceit Api is a project that provides a simple way to retrieve player statistics in Counter-Strike: Global Offensive using the Faceit API.
+Faceit Api is a project using JWT tokens, CQRS, Spring Security that provides a simple way to retrieve player statistics in Counter-Strike 2: Global Offensive 2 using the Faceit API.
 Faceit is one of the leading platforms for playing multiplayer online games such as Counter-Strike: Global Offensive, Dota 2, and others.
 <p align="center">
   <img src="Picture3.png" alt="Preview" width="1000"style="border-radius: 40px; overflow: hidden;">
 </p>